 How to Implement

-Decide what class will play the role of Context.
-This could be an existing class, which already has the state-dependent code; or a new class, if the state-related code is distributed across multiple classes.
+Decide what class will act as the context.
+It could be an existing class which already has the state-dependent code; or a new class, if the state-specific code is distributed across multiple classes.

-For each actual state, create a class implementing the State interface.
-Go over the Context methods and extract all code related to the particular state into the appropriate state class.
+For every actual state, create a class that derives from the state interface.
+Then go over the methods of the context and extract all code related to that state into your newly created class.

-Go over the method of the Context once again and replace leftovers of state conditionals with calls to the corresponding methods of the state object.
+Go over the method of the context again and replace empty state conditionals with calls to corresponding methods of the state object.

-To switch the state of the Context, one must create an instance of a state class and pass it to the context.
-This can be done by the Context itself, or by the States, or by the Client.
-Note that the creator will become dependent on the concrete State class it instantiates.
+To switch the state of the context, create an instance of one of the state classes and pass it to the context.
+You can do this within the context itself, or in various states, or in the client.
+Wherever this is done, the class becomes dependent on the concrete state class that it instantiates.

 Pros and Cons

-- Organizes the code related to particular states into separate classes.
+- Single Responsibility Principle.
+Organize the code related to particular states into separate classes.

-- Can be an overkill if a state machine has only a few states or rarely changes.
+- Applying the pattern can be overkill if a state machine has only a few states or rarely changes.

 Relations with Other Patterns

-State can be considered as an extension of the Strategy pattern.
-Both patterns use the composition to change the behavior of the main object by delegating the work to the helper objects.
-The Strategy pattern makes these objects completely independent.
-However, the State pattern allows state objects to alter the current state of the context with another state, making them interdependent.
+State can be considered as an extension of Strategy.
+Both patterns are based on composition: they change the behavior of the context by delegating some work to helper objects.
+Strategy makes these objects completely independent and unaware of each other.
+However, State doesn’t restrict dependencies between concrete states, letting them alter the state of the context at will.